fidesmo/fdsm/README.md

 To contribute you will need [Apache Maven](https://maven.apache.org) to build and test the software.

 To produce a build, execute `mvn package` and use the generated `target/fdsm.jar`.

+### Environment variables
+`fdsm` is a command line application and takes most of its input from command line arguments but some behavior can be tuned by setting environment variables.

+- `FIDESMO_APP_ID` - the app ID from developer portal, equivalent of using `--app-id`
+- `FIDESMO_APP_KEY` - the app key from developer portal, equivalent of using `--app-key`
+- `FIDESMO_DEVELOPER` - set to `true` to show otherwise hidden apps
+- `FIDESMO_API_URL` - the URL of the the Fidesmo backend (do not change if unsure)